 - nortriptyline (Pamelor)

 - phenytoin (Dilantin)

-Depression is a complex mental health problem that is very common during the course of multiple sclerosis.
+Depression is a complex mental health problem that is common during the course of multiple sclerosis.
 Some studies have shown that people with MS are more likely to be clinically depressed (the most severe form of depression) than the general population.
 Drugs used to treat depression include:

 - bupropion (Wellbutrin)

 Drugs to Treat Constipation